 Recommendations

 The WG was tasked to provide the GNSO Council with “policy recommendations regarding the issues identified during the 2013 RAA negotiations, including recommendations made by law enforcement and GNSO working groups, that were not addressed during the 2013 RAA negotiations and otherwise suited for a PDP; specifically, issues relating to the accreditation of Privacy & Proxy Services”.
-The following are the final recommendations from the WG, listed in order of each of the Charter questions, as grouped by category (A-G).
-For each recommendation, the level of consensus attained within the WG has also been noted.
-Where, based on its analysis of the relevant public comments, the WG’s final recommendation changed substantially from its preliminary recommendation as reflected in the Initial Report, this has also been highlighted in the sections that follow.
+The following are the final recommendations from the WG that have achieved Full Consensus among the WG, listed in order of each of the Charter questions, as grouped by category (A-G).
+Where, based on its analysis of the relevant public comments, the WG’s final recommendation was changed substantially from its preliminary recommendation as reflected in the Initial Report, this has also been highlighted in the sections that follow.

 CATEGORY A QUESTION 2: Should ICANN distinguish between privacy and proxy services for the purpose of the accreditation process?